Wheeler Engineering Firearm Accurizing Torque (F.A.T.) Wrench

 As one would expect, all Wheeler bits fit the FAT, so this handy wrench is a perfect addition to any of the Wheeler screwdriver sets.
 With an MSRP of $59.99, it ain't cheap, but neither was my guided Ibex hunt.
 If you do a lot of hunting and have several different firearms, we recommend that you pick up this handy tool; it just might prevent you from missing that once-in-a-lifetime trophy.
 It comes with a plastic case, so you don't misplace the bits.

-Copyright 2013 by Dr. Jim Clary and/or chuckhawks.com.
+Copyright 2013 by Mary and Dr. Jim Clary and/or chuckhawks.com.
 All rights reserved.